Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 The first fundamental problem that such a system must face is indeed how to provide consistent results in a variety of conditions, especially in terms of luminosity and contrast: light, rain, shadows, color of the pavement/lanes etc.

 This translated in a challenge in finding the best parameters for Gradient and Color thresholds: what is used, even if a good compromise, might not be the optimal solution always.
 Some different combinations of color spaces and channels, for example, might be used.
-Some more sophisticated solutions might even change these thresholding mechanisms dynamically, based on other sensors providing info on things like car speed, or wether is day/night.
+Some more sophisticated solutions might even change these thresholding mechanisms dynamically, based on other sensors providing info on things like car speed, or whether is day/night.
 The same could be said for things like the mask used for warping the perspective: identifying one took time in this exercise, and still this might not be the best compromise.
 Here too some dynamic solution (changing the shape of the mask with speed, for example) could be experimented.

 Beyond that, another area for improvement is the actual lanes' identification itself: for this even the Udacity training introduced more than one approach.
 The Sliding Windows here used works, but might not be the best option every time.